Farming Simulator: PC and console

-Farming Simulator 2008
+Farmer-Simulator 2008

-Farming Simulator 2008 was released on April 14, 2008, as the first official release of the Farming Simulator game series.
+Farmer-Simulator 2008 was released on April 14, 2008, and was the first official release of the Farming Simulator game series.
+The game is the only game in the series known as Farmer-Simulator outside of German-speaking countries.

-Farming Simulator 2009
+Farming-Simulator 2009

-Farming Simulator 2009 is the second game in the series.
+Farming-Simulator 2009 is the second game in the series.
 It had a lot of new features such as new crop types (corn, rapeseed/canola, and barley), modding support and much more machinery, while having the same map as 2008, but remastered.

 Farming Simulator 2011

 This is the third game in the series, and first to feature a multiplayer mode.
 It was greatly expanded with the introduction of a new map.
 Machinery from Deutz-Fahr, Pöttinger, and Horsch were added (also featured in the FS 2009 Gold edition).
 Cows were also an addition to this title.

 Farming Simulator 2013

 The initial release for Farming Simulator 2013 was on October 26, 2012.
 A version was released for the PlayStation Vita, PlayStation 3, and Xbox 360 in 2013, known as Farming Simulator.
 Almost a year after its PC release, it received a large update and re-release under the title Farming Simulator 2013 Titanium Edition, on October 10, 2013.
 It contains all of the previous assets from the first iteration, with new content of a US-based environment in the form of a map called "Westbridge Hills" and new vehicles.
 New content was also released as DLC add-ons for those with the original version of the game.